Skip to main content

 A subtle disruption anywhere along this axis can manifest as fatigue, weight gain, or an inability to build strength, directly impeding your ability to meet common wellness benchmarks.

 Similarly, the Hypothalamic-Pituitary-Adrenal (HPA) axis manages your stress response.
-In a well-functioning system, it provides the necessary burst of to handle acute challenges.
+In a well-functioning system, it provides the necessary burst of cortisol to handle acute challenges.
 When stress becomes chronic, this axis can become dysregulated, leading to persistently elevated cortisol levels.

 This state can encourage fat storage, particularly in the abdominal region, break down muscle tissue, and disrupt sleep, all of which create significant biological headwinds against achieving fitness and health goals.
 The process of requesting a reasonable alternative, therefore, becomes an opportunity to investigate these systems.
 It shifts the focus from the external goal to the internal environment, asking not “Why can’t I do this?” but rather, “What is my body telling me that I need to address first?”.